stevenkellow/wpjm-schema/readme.txt

 Google is now supporting JobPostings schemas, and will eventually use these to produce dedicated job listing search results.
 That's why it's important that YOUR site has schema markup installed so that your listings will appear.

 This simple plugin will work alongside your WP Job Manager install and provide this schema for you, with no fuss and no editing required.

+You can access your own job listings sitemap at yourdomain.com/job-sitemap.xml - which you can submit to search engines to help get your pages ranked.

 We also provide built-in support for two helpful WP Job Manager extensions:
 * Application deadline